ORF10

 ORF10 is an open reading frame (ORF) found in the genome of the SARS-CoV-2 coronavirus.
 It is 38 codons long.
 It is not conserved in all Sarbecoviruses (including SARS-CoV).
 In studies prompted by the COVID-19 pandemic, ORF10 attracted research interest as one of two viral accessory protein genes not conserved between SARS-CoV and SARS-CoV-2 and was initially described as a protein-coding gene likely under positive selection.
 However, although it is sometimes included in lists of SARS-CoV-2 accessory genes, experimental and bioinformatics evidence suggests ORF10 is likely not a functional protein-coding gene.

 Properties

 ORF10 is located downstream of the N gene, which encodes coronavirus nucleocapsid protein.
-It is the annotated open reading frame furthest to the 3' end of the genome.
+It is the annotated open reading frame closest to the 3' end of the genome.
 It encodes a 38-amino acid hypothetical protein.

 Expression and function

 It is unlikely that ORF10 is translated under natural conditions, since subgenomic RNA containing the ORF10 region is not detected, though there is some ribosome footprinting signal.
 When experimentally overexpressed, the ORF10 protein has been reported to interact with ZYG11B and its cullin-RING ligase protein complex.
 However, this interaction has been shown to be dispensable in in vitro studies of the viral life cycle.